Rezki-Pratama/klontong_app/README.md

 * Open the project directory on your local machine using your preferred editor.
 * Run the app on your preferred mobile device by referring to this [link](https://docs.flutter.dev/get-started/test-drive?tab=vscode) on section **Run the app**.

+## Instruction Deploy in your local environment

+1. Clone from this repository by download zip or https or ssh (recommended using https or ssh)
+   - Copy repository url
+   - Open your fav code editor _(Recommended using Android Studio or Visual Studio Code)_
+   - _(Android Studio)_ New -> Project from Version Control.. -> Paste the url, click OK
+   - _(Visual Studio Code)_ create folder where do you want, open terminal and paste url clone then enter -> open root folder.
+2. Run "flutter pub get" in the project directory or click the highlighted instruction in Android Studio or Visual Studio Code
+3. Run "flutter gen-l10n" to generate the internationalizations any concern about this please refer to this [Internationalizations](https://docs.flutter.dev/development/accessibility-and-localization/internationalization)
+4. Prepare the Android Virtual Device or real device _(Make sure its supported device)_
+5. Run main.dart

 ## Tests
 To run the test, you can run this command: